Shadow and stability of quantum-corrected black holes: The quantum gravitational effects

 Moreover, negative imaginary part of $\omega$ indicates that $\psi$ is damped and thus is stable, while positive imaginary part means an instability.

-We now calculate the QNM frequencies $\omega$ under the scalar and vector perturbations in the case of $l=2$, starting from the time-independent wave equation \eqref{eq:QNM-frequency-domain-eq} and the time evolution wave equation \eqref{eq:QNM-time-domain-eq}, respectively.
-Notice that both Eq. \eqref{eq:QNM-frequency-domain-eq} and Eq. \eqref{eq:QNM-time-domain-eq} are completely determined by the effective potential $V(r_*)$.
-To obtain the precise values of $V$ at $r_*$, we integrate numerically Eq. \eqref{eq:tortoise-coordinate} under suitable initial data, e.g., $r(r_*=0)=10R_s$, and inserting the result into the right-hand side of Eq. \eqref{eq:QNM-V}.
-The effective potentials of the scalar and vector perturbations outside the two kinds of BHs are plotted in Fig. \ref{fig:V-rstar}.
-As it can be seen, for both perturbations, the effective potential for the effective theory alway takes the maximum at each point $r_*$, and the effective potentials in the effective theory have the form of a barrier and take constant values at the event horizon and spatial infinity.

-To solve $\omega$ from Eq. \eqref{eq:QNM-frequency-domain-eq}, we adopt the WKB method, by treating it as the problem of scattering near the peak of the barrier potential in quantum mechanics.
-This method is initially utilized in \cite{Schutz:1985km}, and is improved in \cite{Konoplya:2003ii,Konoplya:2019hlu}.
-The resulting values for the fundamental QNM frequencies up to the 6th-order approximation are shown in Table \ref{table:WKB} as well as in Fig. \ref{fig:QNM-WKB}.

-{Also, one can employ the time domain integration method to calculate the evolution of $\psi(t,r_*)$ at a fixed point $r_*$ and obtain the time-domain profile, from which the frequency $\omega$ can be extracted by using the Prony method (See, e.g., \cite{Marple:1987,Berti:2007dg} for reference).
+To solve $\omega$ from Eq.~\eqref{eq:QNM-frequency-domain-eq}, we adopt the WKB method, by treating it as the problem of scattering near the peak of the barrier potential in quantum mechanics.
+This method is initially utilized in~\cite{Schutz:1985km}, and is improved in~\cite{Konoplya:2003ii,Konoplya:2019hlu}.
+The resulting values for the fundamental QNM frequencies up to the 6th-order approximation are shown in Table \ref{table:WKB} as well as in Fig.~\ref{fig:QNM-WKB}.
+Also, one can employ the time domain integration method to calculate the evolution of $\psi(t,r_*)$ at a fixed point $r_*$ and obtain the time-domain profile, from which the frequency $\omega$ can be extracted by using the Prony method (See, e.g.,~\cite{Marple:1987,Berti:2007dg} for reference).
 To do this, we implement the time domain integration by employing the finite difference method.
 Introducing the light-like coordinates

-then Eq. \eqref{eq:QNM-time-domain-eq} can be expressed in terms of $u$ and $w$ as
+then Eq.~\eqref{eq:QNM-time-domain-eq} can be expressed in terms of $u$ and $w$ as

-To study numerically the differential equation \eqref{eq:QNM-evolution-diff}, one can discretize it on the $u$-$w$ null grid as \cite{Gundlach:1993tp}
+To study numerically the differential equation \eqref{eq:QNM-evolution-diff}, one can discretize it on the $u$-$w$ null grid as~\cite{Gundlach:1993tp}

 where $\delta$ denotes the overall grid scale factor, $\psi_{i,j}:=\psi(i\delta,j\delta)$ and $V_{i,j}:=V\left(\frac{(j-i)\delta}{2}\right)$.
 To implement the discretized evolution \eqref{eq:QNM-evolution-discrete}, one needs to specify certain initial data.
 It is shown that the QNMs depend neither on the initial data nor on the small $\delta$.
-Following Ref. \cite{Gundlach:1993tp}, on the null boundary $u=0$, $\psi$ is specified as a Gaussian wavepacket
+Following Ref.~\cite{Gundlach:1993tp}, on the null boundary $u=0$, $\psi$ is specified as a Gaussian wavepacket